Alastrantia/scratch-remixtree/README.md

 pipx install remixtree
 ```
 ### Alternatively:
 ```
 pip install remixtree
 ```

 ## Basic Usage
+(This is only for the CLI, the WebApp is pretty self-explanatory)

 ### Example:
 ```
 remixtree 1223809053 --depth 3 --output tree_output.txt
 ```

 ### More options:
 ```
 -h, --help: